masonsherbs/GolfLab/README.md

 [0] (Use `node --trace-warnings ...` to show where the warning was created) [0] (node:5136) ExperimentalWarning: Importing JSON modules is an experimental feature and might change at any time

         1. These warnings don't prevent your code from running, but they indicate that the syntax or behavior might change in future Node.js versions.
         2. For production environments, you might want to consider alternatives to avoid potential issues in the future:
             a.
 For JSON imports: Instead of using dynamic imports with assertions, you could use fs.readFileSync and JSON.parse.
             b.
 For other module imports: Ensure you're using stable import syntax.

 3. Environment Configuration: -- No change but eventually need to change Ensure all sensitive information (database credentials, API keys) are stored in environment variables
 4. Testing:
 Write unit tests for your controllers and models
 Set up integration tests for your API endpoints
-5. API Documentation:
+5. API Documentation: COMPLETED 6/5/2025
 Consider using a tool like Swagger to document your API endpoints
 6. Database Indexing:
 Review your database queries and add indexes where necessary for performance